-There must be sufficient evidence that the informal stage of the process has been followed and that a support or improvement plan was implemented.
+There must be sufficient evidence that the informal stage of the process has been followed and that a support plan or student behaviour agreement was implemented.
 Evidence of objectives agreed and the support provided, which should be recorded on ProMonitor, will be reviewed to inform the decision to follow a formal process.